Get Tech Tips

-Listen closely to the primary complaint and address this problem first.
+- Listen closely to the primary complaint and address this problem first.

-Take care to note any contributing factors to the primary complaint.
+- Take care to note any contributing factors to the primary complaint.
 Ask yourself questions like: “What caused this problem in the first place?
 Could this happen again if these conditions persist?”

-Watch out for any other potential failure points unrelated to the primary complaint.
+- Watch out for any other potential failure points unrelated to the primary complaint.

-Document all findings in detail and take the time to explain why each concern is valuable to your customer.
+- Document all findings in detail and take the time to explain why each concern is valuable to your customer.

 Taking these few extra minutes on the initial visit can save you and your customer precious time and frustration.
-Resisting the temptation to only solve the first problem will often lead to a more fruitful service call.
+Resisting the temptation to solve the first problem only will often lead to a more fruitful service call.
 Nothing beats the peace of mind that comes with a thorough diagnosis.